Alek327/Transforming-MRIO-to-IRIO-Modeling-Regional-Trade-Flows-in-Italy-s-Sub-National-Regions/README.md

 ## License

-This project is licensed under the MIT License.
+This project is released under the Creative Commons Zero v1.0 Universal (CC0 1.0) license.
+This means that the work has been dedicated to the public domain to the fullest extent permitted by law.
+You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.
 See the LICENSE file for details.

 ## Contributions